Eyewitness testimony: Reliability

 Psychologists have probed the reliability of eyewitness testimony since the beginning of the 20th century.
 One prominent pioneer was Hugo Münsterberg, whose controversial book On the Witness Stand (1908) demonstrated the fallibility of eyewitness accounts, but met with fierce criticism, particularly in legal circles.
 His ideas did, however, gain popularity with the public.
 Decades later, DNA testing would clear individuals convicted on the basis of errant eyewitness testimony.
 Studies by Scheck, Neufel, and Dwyer showed that many DNA-based exonerations involved eyewitness evidence.

-In the 1970s and '80s, Bob Buckhout showed inter alia that eyewitness conditions can, within ethical and other constraints, be simulated on university campuses, and that large numbers of people can be mistaken.
+In the 1970s and '80s, Bob Buckhout showed, inter alia, that eyewitness conditions can, within ethical and other constraints, be simulated on university campuses, and that large numbers of people can be mistaken.

 In his study, "Nearly 2,000 witnesses can be wrong", Buckhout performed an experiment with 2,145 at-home viewers of a popular news broadcast.
-The television network played a 13-second clip of a robbery, produced by Buckhout.
+The television network played a 13-second clip of a mock robbery, produced by Buckhout.
 In the video, viewers watched a man in a hat run up behind a woman, knock her over, and take her purse.
 The perpetrator's face was only visible for about 3.5 seconds.
 The clip was followed by the announcer asking participants at home for cooperation in identifying the man who stole the purse.
-There was a lineup of six male suspects, each having a number associated with them.
+There was a lineup of six male suspects, each having a number associated with him.
 The people at home could call a number on their screen to report which suspect they believed was the perpetrator.
 The perpetrator was suspect number 2.
-Callers also had the option of reporting if they did not believe the perpetrator was in the lineup.
-Roughly the same percentage of participants chose suspects 1, 2, and 5, while the largest group of participants, about 25 percent, said they believed the perpetrator was not in the lineup.
-Even police precincts called in to report the wrong man as the one they believed committed the crime.
+Callers also had the option of reporting that they did not believe the perpetrator was in the lineup.
+Approximately equal contingents of participants chose suspects 1, 2, or 5, while the largest group of participants, about 25 percent, said they believed the perpetrator was not in the lineup.
+Even police precincts called in and reported the wrong man as the one they believed committed the crime.
 A key purpose of this experiment was aimed toward proving the need for better systems of getting suspect descriptions from eyewitnesses.

-The question at hand is what about an event makes it so easy for eyewitness testimonies to be misremembered.
+The question at hand is: What is there about an event that makes it so easy for eyewitness testimonies to be misremembered?
 As it pertains to witnessing crime in real time, “uniqueness is overshadowed by the conditions for observations”.
-The surprise or shock of a crime taking place makes it difficult to accurately pay attention to every detail aside from the sensory experiencing or task an individual is already attending to.
-Anything that a witness or victim could potentially remember is crowded by a number of factors: time of day, was there enough light to really see the event, number of people surrounding them, what would have made the perpetrator's features stand out in crowd?
-Potential noises, stress or anxiety induced by the situation, and other distractions all play a huge role in what our mind is perceiving, processing, and remembering.

-The mechanisms by which flaws enter eyewitness testimony are varied and can be quite subtle.
+The surprise or shock over the fact that a crime is happening puts the visceral experience of the event large, front and center of attention for a witness or a victim.
+However, this also has the effect of making it difficult for them to pay close attention to every material detail of the event; that is, their ability to remember any particular thing that potentially could be remembered will likely be diminished, because the ability to observe carefully, completely, accurately and objectively is handicapped by a number of factors constituent to the incident: